Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Introduction

 The rest of the paper is organized as follows.
-The methodology and algorithm of the proposed multi-model uncertainty propagation scheme based on Gaussian process modeling of discrepancies are presented in Section~\ref{S:Meth}.
-Four test cases are investigated to demonstrate the proposed method, and the results are presented in Section~\ref{S:Test}.
-The comparison of the multi-model strategy with traditional single-model approaches, as well as a general reflection of the proposed method is discussed in Section~\ref{S:diss}.
+The methodology and algorithm of the multi-model uncertainty propagation scheme are presented in Section~\ref{S:Meth}.
+Test cases are investigated to demonstrate the proposed method, and the results are presented in Section~\ref{S:Test}.
+The comparison of the multi-model strategy with traditional single-model approaches are discussed in Section~\ref{S:diss}.
 Finally, Section~\ref{S:Con} concludes the paper.